react-shrtcts/react-shrtcts/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+*NOTE:* This is very much still a W.I.P dont excpect miracles

 We created this package because there simply was no other option out there (or atleast on page 1 of google).
 We have developed a convenient hook for devs to use that will connect different key combinations with a relevant function!

 The hook utilises its own context to ensure state is maintained and the dom isnt littered with events